govi218/cpp-socket-profiler/README.md

 Profiling the performance of various C++ socket libs.
 Currently supporting Poco and ASIO.

+## Building
+Run `./build.sh`.
+Only Arch and Ubuntu are currently supported.
+Boost and Poco are assumed to be in their standard install dirs.

 ## Stats
 1. ASIO Server
 	- ASIO client